The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 Management:

-Enforce consistent resource tagging for cost allocation and
+- Tagging: Enforce consistent resource tagging for cost

-Rightsize instances (match resources to actual workload needs).
-Utilize
+- Optimization: Rightsize instances (match resources to actual

-Set up budgets and alerts.
-Implement cloud cost governance policies.
+- Governance: Set up budgets and alerts.
+Implement cloud cost

 - Design for Resilience and